puppetlabs/puppetdb/documentation/configure.markdown

 This setting sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for temporary message storage.

+### `memory-usage`

+This setting sets the maximum amount of memory in megabytes available for PuppetDB's ActiveMQ Broker.

+**Warning** Setting this value too high (such that memory-usage exceeds the size of the heap) can cause out of memory (OOM) errors.
+ActiveMQ does not treat this as a hard limit.
+In testing, we've seen it use up to `125%` of the specified value, and overall memory usage will also be affected by the `max-command-size` and `threads` parameters.

 ### `max-frame-size`

 This setting sets the maximum frame size for persisted activemq messages